The Dynamical Degrees of Rational Surface Automorphisms: Marked Blowups

 McMullen \cite{McMullen:2007} showed that $W(S,\phi) = W_n$ provided that there is no nodal root. \begin{thm} \cite[Theorem~5.4]{McMullen:2007} If $(S,\phi)$ has no nodal roots, then $W(S, \phi)= W_n$. \end{thm}

-\begin{proof} If $(S,\phi)$ has no nodal roots, then the set $P$ is a set of distinct points, in other words, there is no non-geometric nodal roots.
+\begin{proof} If $(S,\phi)$ has no nodal roots, then the set $P$ is a set of distinct points; in other words, there are no non-geometric nodal roots.
 So we can directly apply McMullen's result. \end{proof}

 In case there are nodal roots, Harbourne \cite{Harbourne:1985} gives an equivalent condition for $\omega \in W_n$ to be an element in $W(S, \phi)$.

 \begin{thm}\cite[Proposition~2.4]{Harbourne:1985} Let $\omega \in W_n$.
 Then $\omega \in W(S, \phi)$ if and only if $\omega^{-1} \Phi(\phi)^+ \subset \Phi_n^+$. \end{thm}